The directed landscape: Open questions

 Another way to clarify the Airy sheet definition would be to give the sheet values directly as a limit.
-The following would suffice. \begin{conj} There exists a deterministic function $a:\R^+\times \N\to \R$ so that for every $x>0$, almost surely
+The following would suffice. \begin{conj} There exists a deterministic function $a:\R^+\times \N\to \R$ so that for every $x>0$, almost surely as $k\to\infty$ we have

+\end{conj} Conjecture \ref{P:det-correction} would follow from an improved bound on the last passage problem across the Airy line ensemble that was analyzed in Section \ref{S:short-lp}.
+In that section, we show that